 Even if you take great care of your teeth, over time, they may still become worn down, becoming more susceptible to damage and decay.
 Eventually, this can result in tooth loss.
 Teeth can also be lost due to gum disease or injury.
 Fortunately, there are several options available for replacing teeth.
-One very effective and common solution is removable dentures.
+One very effective and common solution is removable dentures in Highland Village, TX.

 Dentures are prosthetic teeth worn in the mouth to replace a line of missing teeth.
 If a full line is missing, it is called a complete denture.
 These are designed to look like natural teeth and the surrounding tissues, but can be removed from the mouth for cleaning.
 They restore not only the mouth’s appearance, but also the functionality of the teeth.